SwiatekKrzysztof/benford-law/README.md

   and deliver output to user when we obtain it, switching threads as needed.
 - For Benford law test I chose one based on John Morrow paper: http://www.johnmorrow.info/projects/benford/benfordMain.pdf
 - Utilising **SSE (Server-Sent Events)** we avoid unnecessary polling from users
-- We store `UUID`s of user's successfully uploaded documents in browser `Local Storage` so user can come back, and not search through all documents uploaded
+- We store `UUID`s of user's uploaded documents in browser `Local Storage` so user can come back, and not search through all documents uploaded
 - Chart colors were picked with color-blindness in mind
 - **FOR STRETCH CHALLENGE**: It would need clarification is all the information uploaded by user important here or only the relevant column?
 I assumed former.
 Based on that, it would be bad idea to store potentially large files (maximal size should probably be decided for production) inside database.
 Because of that, we store files in directory with name changed to `UUID`, and store only reference in database.